mauricio/mauricio.github.com/_posts/2010-08-25-deployment-recipes-deploying-monitoring-and-securing-your-rails-application-to-a-clean-ubuntu-10-04-install-using-nginx-and-unicorn.md

 role :app, "184.106.215.175"
 role :web, "184.106.215.175"
-role :db,  "184.106.215.175", :primary =&gt; true</pre>
+role :db,  "184.106.215.175", :primary =&gt; true
+{% endhighlight %}

 In this Capistrano file you have to define your server, the user that Capistrano is going to use to login into it (and also the password) and the location of your source code repository.

 Each of the roles defined at “deploy.rb” file can have more than one server and you could possibly separate your components, the “app” role is where your application server lives, the “web” role is where the web server lives and the “db” role is where your database is.
 The “:primary =&gt; true” for the :db role tells Capistrano which one is the “master” database if you’re running in a “master-slave” database setup, as if you’re doing this the migrations should only be run in the “master” and not on the slave databases.
 <h3>Configuring Unicorn</h3>
 With the Capistrano file defined, let’s create a Unicorn config file for our application, here’s a simple configuration example (this file is placed at the root of our project and named as “unicorn.rb”):
-<pre class="brush:ruby"># See http://unicorn.bogomips.org/Unicorn/Configurator.html for complete
+{% highlight ruby %}# See http://unicorn.bogomips.org/Unicorn/Configurator.html for complete
 # documentation.
 worker_processes 4
 # Help ensure your application will always spawn in the symlinked